-- Table In the case where a table top is fouled and cannot be cleaned adequately, a pause box may be substituted. - Double Jump the double jump may be replaced by two single jumps with bars at the required heights/spreads. - Chute The chute may be held open by ring crew or a tunnel may be substituted for the chute, provided neither alter the course difficulty. - Tire If the tire breaks and cannot be repaired, a single bar jump with a height bar and a ground bar may be substituted. - Contacts No substitutions are permitted, unless the host club has a second piece of the same equipment.
+- Double Jump the double jump may be replaced by two single jumps with bars at the required heights/spreads. - Tire If the tire breaks and cannot be repaired, a single bar jump with a height bar and a ground bar may be substituted. - Contacts No substitutions are permitted, unless the host club has a second piece of the same equipment.